 - High Winds: We should never build a fire in high winds.
 As it’s great agent to spread or burn a fire catastrophically.
 It’s better to avoid the risk.

 There are other safety factors as well that you should be aware of:

 - Specifically, a bonfire is a massive pit of fire which should be covered when not in use.

 - Building a campfire or a bonfire near a tree is dangerous as it can catch fire.

 - Clothes that are tightly wrapped around the body and controllable should be worn near the fire.
 Fabrics that easily catch fire should be avoided.

 In the end, it can be said that both ways of fire have their own advantages, but without proper safety measures, even an innocent tint of fire can become a massive aggressive all-devouring giant.
-We have now you have better clarity over this “bonfire vs campfire” debate.
-Let us know your take on it in the comments below.
+Both the types are now part and parcel of our lives, so it’s good to understand the basic difference between a campfire and a bonfire.
+If you still have any doubts, feel free to ask in the comments below.